 Georgia Companion Animal Advocacy (GCAA)

-Georgia Companion Animal Coalition, Inc. (GCAC) is our sister organization, formed to lobby for positive change for pets at the local and state level, via an IRS 501C4 entity.
+Georgia Companion Animal Coalition, Inc. (GCAC) is a pending 501C4 non-profit corporation, formed to lobby for positive change for pets at the local and state level.

 We support individuals, agencies, organizations or groups that share the same goal of reducing the suffering, neglect, and unnecessary death of Georgia's unwanted companion animals, primarily dogs and horses, in any way we can.